Smoking Normalized on Screen

 Conservative Trope Examples

-- Tank (Dane Cook) smokes a number of cigarettes both indoors and out despite the fact that smoking indoors was outlawed years earlier in Massachusetts, the city the film takes place.
+My Best Friends Girl (2008) Tank (Dane Cook) smokes a number of cigarettes both indoors and out despite the fact that smoking indoors was outlawed years earlier in Massachusetts, the city the film takes place.

-- Bridget (Renée Zellweger) and all of her close friends smoke cigarettes in multiple scenes throughout the movie.
+Bridget Jones The Edge of Reason (2004) Bridget (Renée Zellweger) and all of her close friends smoke cigarettes in multiple scenes throughout the movie.
 Whether they are at a bar, outside, or at one of their residences, cigarette smoking is a constant even though Bridget claims she's trying to quit.

-- Central Perk manager Gunther (James Michael Tyler) dramatically inhales and slowly exhales a cigarette and says "oh, dark mother.
+Central Perk manager Gunther (James Michael Tyler) dramatically inhales and slowly exhales a cigarette and says "oh, dark mother.
 Once again I suckle at your smoky teat."